ckassaad/KIKO/README.md

 If number of variables is 4 an error measure will be calculated since we have access to the true DAG.
 Otherwise the algorithm will be executed without validation (in this case, the purpose is to check execution time).
 More hyperparameters can be modified in kiko.py such as activation functions, number of neurones, noise ...

-In order use KIKO on the benchmark datasets use benchmark_causality_pairs.py
+In order to use KIKO on the benchmark datasets use benchmark_causality_pairs.py